 And, there shall be classes of Cardiovascular Administrator and Affiliate.
 Only a Fellow, Fellow Emeritus, Distinguished Fellow and Honorary Fellow shall be privileged to use the letters "FACC" after his/her name.
 Only a Master and Master Emeritus shall be privileged to use the letters "MACC" after his/her name.
 Only an Associate of the American College of Cardiology shall be privileged to use the letters "AACC" after his/her name.

-- Master - A Fellow of the College who has been active in the College for more than fifteen years may be recommended to the Board of Trustees to be designated a Master of the American College of Cardiology (MACC).
+- Master - Fellow of the College who has been active in the College for more than fifteen years may be recommended to the Board of Trustees to be designated a Master of the American College of Cardiology (MACC).
 Annually the Officers and Trustees of the College shall be asked individually to submit names of suggested nominees to the Awards Committee which, in turn, shall make its recommendation to the Board of Trustees.
-Additionally, past presidents are recognized as Masters.
+Additionally, past presidents are recognized as Masters and Trustees Emeritus.
 Election shall be by a majority vote of the Board of Trustees.

 - Fellow - United States, U.S. Territories and Canada – This category of membership requires initial certification by a primary specialty board such as internal medicine and an applicable subspecialty board such as cardiovascular disease which holds membership in the American Board of Medical Specialties or the Bureau of Osteopathic Specialists of the American Osteopathic Association.
 Lacking initial board certification, the candidate is expected to have made important scientific contributions over a period of years to a cardiovascular field.
 Additionally, the candidate shall provide evidence of having attained peer recognition as practicing cardiovascular specialist or as a scientist.

-Fellow - Residing outside United States, U.S. Territories and Canada - This category of membership requires that the candidate applying for Fellowship is recognized as clearly outstanding in his/her country by holding a leadership role in cardiology; or being Professor or Associate Professor; or having achieved an international reputation with a sizeable number of publications in cardiovascular related peer-reviewed indexed journals.
+- Fellow - This category of membership requires that the candidate applying for Fellowship is recognized as clearly outstanding in his/her country by holding a leadership role in cardiology; or being Professor or Associate Professor; or having achieved an international reputation with a sizeable number of publications in cardiovascular related peer-reviewed indexed journals.